axelgerenius/pi_photomaton/README.md

 ## Description

 Install a photobooth system on a raspberry PI.
-It needs a custom extension board HW with a button and an RGB LED.
 It comes bundled with a wifi AP routeur (eth -> wifi), an NGINX webserver, an MQTT broker with websockt support, Samba fileshare, python business logic, html/javascript web UI to be screened on the device.